genesiscommunitysuccess/docs/docs/platform-tooling/deployment/gradle-deploy.md

     }
 }
 ```
-This special piece of gradle DSL makes the zip file of the distribution available on the class path so it can be resolved by the deploy plugin.
+This special piece of Gradle DSL makes the zip file of the distribution available on the class path so it can be resolved by the deploy plugin.

-### Invoking Tasks
+### Invoking tasks
-Once all the distributions are available on the classpath of the deploy module, the gradle import process will create tasks to deploy all the relevant files, as well as control the server.
+Once all the distributions are available on the classpath of the deploy module, the Gradle import process will create tasks to deploy all the relevant files, as well as control the server.

 Gradle tasks are split into three sections.

 * genesissetup - contains tasks to deploy each external distribution, as well as site specific configuration
-* genesisdeploy - allows the deployment of the full project, single jars for each project module or just configuration files
+* genesisdeploy - enables the deployment of the full project: single jars for each project module or just configuration files
-* genesisscripts - allows the invocation of any genesis platform command via gradle.
-See [the commands list](platform-tooling/commands/) for more information.
+* genesisscripts - enables the invocation of any Genesis platform command via Gradle.
+See [the commands list](platform-tooling/commands/) for more information